X

 David Watsky/CNET

 The Fluicer (a portmanteau of "flat juicer") is a smart reimagining of where the points of pressure should land on any half of a lemon, lime or orange.
 With a solid build and efficient design, the clever kitchen brand has squeezed out a serious upgrade to that basic, clunky juicer collecting dust in the back of a drawer or home bar.
-It's all enough to make this lemonade and margarita enthusiast smile as we roll into high season.
+It's all enough to make this lemonade and margarita enthusiast smile as we roll into fall.

 Most handheld juicers kind of suck